Call Us

 Seek financial advice

 Websites like Citizens Advice and GOV.UK provide free advice on managing debt and finances, as well as information on whether you may be eligible for benefits or other means of support.
-Also, if you’re struggling to pay your bills, it can be a good idea to speak to your bank, utility provider or credit card company, as they may be able to set up a payment plan that works for you and provide further advice.
+Also, if you’re struggling to pay your bills, it can be a good idea to speak to your bank, utility provider or credit card company, as they may be able to provide further advice, and set up a payment plan that works for you.

 Learn to manage stress

 Learning to manage your stress can help you cope better day-to-day, leaving you able to focus on practical solutions for your money issues.
-There’s loads of small things you can do to reduce stress and deal with anxeal with anxiety, like:
+There’s loads of small things you can do to reduce stress and deal with anxiety, such as:

 Page clinically reviewed by Dr Sheetal Sirohi (MBBS, MRCPsych), General Adult Consultant Psychiatrist at Priory Hospital Woking